arangodb/docs/3.8/graphs-custom-pregel.md

 `quasi-quote` is like `quote` but can be unquoted using `unquote`/`unquote-splice`.

-Unlike `quote` `quasi-quote` scans all the unevaluated values passed as parameters but copies them.
+Unlike `quote`, `quasi-quote` scans all the unevaluated values passed as parameters but copies them.
 When it finds a `unquote` or `unquote-splice` it evaluates its parameters and copies/splices the resulting value into the output.